 There is always an increased risk of disaster for residents

 Major events that bring a large number of people into one area pose a higher risk, especially since foreign or domestic terrorists are targeting these sorts of gatherings.
-Residents should be prepared for everything that could occur and you should learn how to stay safe in a crowd even though you are the type of person that doesn’t like these types of events.
+Residents should be prepared for everything that could occur.
+You should learn how to stay safe in a big crowd even though you are the type of person that doesn’t like these types of events.
 Most of the time, you don’t have to go to the crowd as it will come to you.
 Your town probably organizes events that can put residents in harm’s way.